BlockchainCommons/XID-Quickstart/concepts/xid.md

 ## When to Use XIDs for Pseudonymous Identity

 XIDs are important for situations where pseudonymity is required.
-This pseudo-anonymous situation has several crucial criteria:
+This includes the following use cases:

-1. **Privacy is required**: You need to participate without revealing your real identity
+1. **Privacy is required**: You need to participate without revealing your real identity.
-2. **Identity persistence matters**: You need a stable identifier even as your keys or devices change
+2. **Identity persistence matters**: You need a stable identifier even as your keys or devices change.
-3. **Trust must be verifiable**: Others need to verify that your contributions come from the same identity
+3. **Trust must be verifiable**: Others need to verify that your contributions come from the same identity.
-4. **Cryptographic verification is important**: You need to prove control without revealing identity
+4. **Cryptographic verification is important**: You need to prove control without revealing identity.

 In addition, XIDs can support [progressive trust](progressive-trust-lifecycle,md):

-5. **Progressive disclosure is needed**: You want to reveal information gradually as trust develops
+5. **Progressive disclosure is needed**: You want to reveal information gradually as trust develops.

-Opens source software development offers a convincing use case, as developers might wish to maintain their privacy, but users will need to trust the continuity of the software design.
+Opens source software development offers another convincing use case, as developers might wish to maintain their privacy, but users will need to trust the continuity of the software design.
 The [tutorials](../tutorials/) explore this use case through the story of Amira.